jaredsparta/AWS-1/README.md

 <br>

 ## Why should we not have port 22 open to all IP's?
 - Port 22 is the default port used for secure logins.
-If you leave it open for the world, you will be allowing access of it to anyone.
-They can then change it however they feel, which is extremely dangerous.
+If you leave it open for the world, you will allow anyone the chance to access it.
+So if they the correct key and know the related IP they will be able to SSH into your instance and change it however they like.

 <br>